MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshooting-servicenow-knowledge-connector.md

 ### 5. Issues with '_Only people with access to this data source_' permission

-If you see differences in the user criteria validation between ServiceNow and Microsoft Search, set `glide.knowman.block_access_with_no_user_criteria` system property to `no`.
+If you see differences in the user criteria validation between ServiceNow and Microsoft Search or Copilot, set `glide.knowman.block_access_with_no_user_criteria` system property to `no`.

 If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).